 Yes, shipping labels are not the most exciting topic; but they’re a requirement for eCommerce sellers to get the order to the customer.
 This post will help to clear up some things about labels that newer sellers might be unsure of.
-To earn the basics about shipping labels and prevent future confusion, see these 4 common questions about shipping labels for eCommerce sellers answered.
+To learn the basics about shipping labels and prevent future confusion, see these 4 common questions about shipping labels for eCommerce sellers answered.

 What shipping labels should I use for my eCommerce business?